spatie/browsershot/README.md

 #### Using a pipe instead of a WebSocket

-If you want to connects to the browser over a pipe instead of a WebSocket, you can use:
+If you want to connect to the browser over a pipe instead of a WebSocket, you can use:

 ```php
 Browsershot::url('https://example.com')